bowler-framework/recursivity-jpa/README.md

 	https://oss.sonatype.org/content/repositories/releases
 Dependency definition (sbt):
 	"com.recursivity" % "recursivity-jpa_2.8.1" % "1.0"
+As different people might want to use different JPA providers, a default is not given.
+If you want to add Hibernate as your provided, you should add the following dependencies:
+	val hibernateEntityManager = "org.hibernate" % "hibernate-entitymanager" % "3.5.1-Final" % "provided"
+	val jbossRepo = "JBoss repo" at "http://repository.jboss.com/maven2/" val sfl4japi = "org.slf4j" % "slf4j-api" % "1.6.0" % "provided"
+	val sfl4jnop = "org.slf4j" % "slf4j-nop" % "1.6.0" % "provided"

 ## Usage
 Set up your JPA beans and persistence-units in your persistence.xml as you would normally.